The ultimate guide to customer segmentation for support teams

 Steps to building a customer segmentation strategy

-Your customer segmentation strategy is your road map to how and why you’re organizing your customers the way you are.
-Your strategy should give you clarity on why you're using segmentation and which model you’re choosing, and the ways in which you’ll measure success.
+Your customer segmentation strategy is your roadmap to how and why you’re organizing your audience.
+This plan should describe the reasons you’re using segmentation, the model you’re choosing, and the ways in which you’ll measure success.

-Before you start organizing your customer groups, think about how your segmentation is serving the bigger picture—your business and your customers.
+Before you define your customer groups, think about how segmentation is serving the bigger picture—your business and your customers.

 Start with identifying your company-wide goals.
-Reviewing these objectives will help you figure out which segments best complement the company’s larger customer experience strategy.
+Reviewing these objectives will help you determine which segments best complement the company’s larger customer experience strategy.

 “If the company strategy is to focus on cost efficiency, it may make sense to focus a segment on self-service and bot-powered experiences,” Collet says.

-Consider your customers’ goals.
-Maybe customers report that onboarding takes too long.
-You might use segmentation to allocate more agents to early-stage customers.
+Consider your customers’ goals, too.
+If clients report that onboarding takes too long, you might use segmentation to allocate more agents to early-stage customers.

-“Asking, ‘How can I best divide up segments to maximize quality of support in alignment with customer needs?’ is a primary way of creating a segmentation strategy," Collet says.
+“Asking, ‘How can I best divide up segments to maximize the quality of support in alignment with customer needs?’ is a primary way of creating a segmentation strategy,” according to Collet.

-Step 2: Determine the best way to segment your customers
+Step 2: Identify the best way to segment your customers

-With these goals in mind, you need to decide which model of segmentation makes the most sense for your customer groups.
+With your goals in mind, decide which segmentation model makes the most sense for your customer groups.

-Start with segments that already exist in your company.
-If other departments are using customer segmentation, try out their models first.
-If all the teams in your business are segmenting the same way, you’ll have a common framework for discussing customer needs.
+Begin with segments that already exist within your company.
+If other departments are using customer segmentation, try their models first.
+When all the teams in your business segment the same way, you gain a common framework for discussing customer needs.

-The whole point of segmentation is to relate in a personalized way to your customers.
-Providing a tailored experience should streamline your problem-solving process and increase customer satisfaction.
-The goal should be agents who understand your customers better and are able to reach solutions faster.
-If this isn’t happening, you’ve probably segmented your customers by the wrong factors.
+For support teams, the whole point of segmentation is to provide personalized customer service.
+Delivering tailored experiences should streamline your problem-solving process and increase customer satisfaction and loyalty.
+Segmentation should also help agents understand your audience better and reach solutions faster.